Welcome to Counselling & Student Well-Being Services

 Our monthly podcast, Let's Talk, features George Brown counsellors who aim to provide you with helpful tips and topical information related to student well-being and holistic living.
 You can find it on various platforms, or listen to it right on our site!

-Our wellness videos are created and hosted by George Brown College counsellors.
+Our wellness and mindfulness videos are created and hosted by George Brown College counsellors.
 They explore topics like better sleep, mindfulness and more.

 Statement of Confidentiality